-The faculty of the John H. Lounsbury College of Education believes that our schools must fulfill the educational needs of our populace while emphasizing fairness, democracy, and intellectual curiosity.
+The faculty of the JHL CoE believes that our schools must fulfill the educational needs of our populace while emphasizing fairness, democracy, and intellectual curiosity.
 Amid a climate of change and uncertainty, we inspire educators to create student-centered learning environments as the primary expression of strong pedagogy.
-We use the Educators as Architects of Change paradigm to guide the development of an inclusive and diverse community of stakeholders consisting of students, educators, teacher candidates, and the public.
+We use the Educators as Architects of Change paradigmto guide the development of an inclusive and diverse community of stakeholders consisting of students, educators, teacher candidates, and the public.